scssyworks/argon-storage/README.md

 ```

 # Enable compression
 lzstorage does not enable compression by default.
-To enable compression you need to create am instance of LZStorage as follows:
+To enable compression you need to create an instance of LZStorage as follows:
 ```js
 const lzswc = new lzstorage.LZStorage({
   compression: true